Virtual Quantum Markov Chains: Quantifying Non-Markovianity

 Hence, $\{\widetilde{K},\widetilde{M},\widetilde{N}\}$ is a feasible solution for $\rho_{ABC}\ox\sigma_{\hat{A}\hat{B}\hat{C}}$ which gives $2^{\nu(\rho_{ABC}\ox\sigma_{\hat{A}\hat{B}\hat{C}})} \geq 2^{\nu(\rho_{ABC})} \cdot 2^{\nu(\sigma_{\hat{A}\hat{B}\hat{C}})}$.
 In conclusion, we have proved $2^{\nu(\rho_{ABC}\ox\sigma_{\hat{A}\hat{B}\hat{C}})} = 2^{\nu(\rho_{ABC})} \cdot 2^{\nu(\sigma_{\hat{A}\hat{B}\hat{C}})}$ which yields

 \end{proof}

-The additivity of the optimal sampling overhead with respect to the tensor product of quantum states implies that for parallel corrupted states, a global recovering protocol has no advantage over a local recovering protocol, i.e., recovering each state individually.
+The additivity of the virtual non-Markovianity with respect to the tensor product of quantum states implies that for parallel corrupted states, a global recovering protocol has no advantage over a local recovering protocol, i.e., recovering each state individually.

-\paragraph{Sampling overhead of example states.} We investigate the sampling overhead of virtual recovery for different types of tripartite quantum states.
+We investigate the virtual non-Markovianity of different types of tripartite quantum states.
 Firstly, consider a W state under depolarizing noise as defined in Eq.~\eqref{Eq:depo_W_GHZ}.
-We present the sampling overhead of virtual recovery for $W(p)$ in Fig.~\ref{fig:mixing_w_and_other_states} with $p\in[0,1]$.
-We observe that the sampling overhead of virtual recovery for $W(p)$ is $\log(c_1 + c_2) = \log 3$ when $0\leq p\lesssim 0.725$.
-There is a jump discontinuity at $p=1$, indicating that even with mixing the maximally mixed state with an extremely small amount of W state, the sampling overhead increases a lot.
+We present the virtual non-Markovianity of $W(p)$ in Fig.~\ref{fig:mixing_w_and_other_states} with $p\in[0,1]$.
+We observe that the virtual non-Markovianity is $\log(c_1 + c_2) = \log 3$ when $0\leq p\lesssim 0.725$.
+There is a jump discontinuity at $p=1$, indicating that even with mixing the maximally mixed state with an extremely small amount of W state, the virtual non-Markovianity increases a lot.
 Secondly, consider the convex combination of a three-qubit W state and a GHZ state as defined in Example~\ref{exm:ghz_mix_w}.
-The sampling overhead of virtual recovery for $GW(p)$ is depicted in Fig.~\ref{fig:mixing_w_and_other_states} with $p\in[0,1]$.
-As stated in Example~\ref{exm:ghz_mix_w}, we observe that the sampling overhead is infinity when $p^*=7-3 \sqrt{5}$.
+The virtual non-Markovianity of $GW(p)$ is depicted in Fig.~\ref{fig:mixing_w_and_other_states} with $p\in[0,1]$.
+As stated in Example~\ref{exm:ghz_mix_w}, we observe that the virtual non-Markovianity is infinity when $p^*=7-3 \sqrt{5}$.